-§ a150 Absence from class
+§ a150 Absence from Class

-Sophia university does not have a system for authorized absence from class or making notice of pre-approved absence.
+Sophia University does not have a system for authorized absence from class or making notice of pre-approved absence.
 The Center for Academic Affairs cannot relay your message of absence.
-If you were absent from class due to unavoidable reasons such as bereavement, delay in public transport service, illness, extracurricular activities, or job searching, you need to see your class teacher in person and explain the situation.
-And also refer to § a560.
+If you were absent from class due to unavoidable reasons such as bereavement, delay in public transport service, illness, extracurricular activities, or job searching, you need to see your class teacher in person and explain the situation (refer also to § a560).
 However, if you are absent during the Final Exams period, you may be allowed to take a make-up exam (§ a450).

-If you need to be absent for a long period of time due to illness or injury, consult the Department Chairperson or your area coordinator.
+If you need to be absent for a long period of time due to illness or injury, consult the Department Chairperson or your Area Coordinator.

-§ a200 REQUIREMENTS FOR A DEGREE
+§ a200 DEGREE REQUIREMENTS